 Backstage at the Manitou Theater

 Manitou has a wide selection of creative activities, foremost among them is our drama program.
 Each week a different College League team puts on a show.
 These productions are run like a big company project — they have a budget, a professional staff to work with, a limited amount of time to practice and complete, and the team needs to come up with creative ways to promote it.
-Also, the shows for 2020 will be rehearsed and performed outdoors, in and different areas of camp.
 Each will have musical components and involve collaboration with our camp band and music department.
 Overall, close to 50 campers and counselors will participate in each production — on stage, backstage, sets, costumes, music, and promotion.

 So what makes the Manitou theater experience so special?
-Let’s ask theater director Steve Borowka, who returns to Manitou after he successfully started and ran his own theater camp for twelve summers.
+Let’s ask theater co-director Steve Borowka, who returned to Manitou last summer after he successfully started and ran his own theater camp for twelve summers.
 Previously, Steve led our 5-person theater staff team for six summers.

 Describe how it is to work on the plays?